costajob/ruby-app-servers/README.md

-The scope of this comparison is to figure out how modern Ruby application servers performs against a simple *Sinatra* Web application.
+The scope of this comparison is to figure out how modern Ruby application servers perform against a barebone *Sinatra* Web application.

 ## Application
 The ruby application computes the sum of a range of prime numbers, fetched by the *Prime* standard library.
-To test how the app servers performs versus heavy computation i made the range limit configurale via an HTTP parameter.
+To test how the app servers perform versus heavy computation i made the range limit configurale via an HTTP parameter.
-I also throwed in a simple cache mechanism to simulate a reverse-proxy solution (also configurable by route).
+I also throwed in a simple cache mechanism to simulate a reverse-proxy solution (also configurable as an HTTP parameter).

 ## Hardware & Tools
 Test are performed by using a single device: